John Cronin (Massachusetts politician): Political career

+Cronin was elected to the Massachusetts Senate in 2020, defeating Republican Dean Tran.
+He was re-elected in 2024.
+He represents the district of Worcester and Middlesex.

-Innovation Pathways and the Career Technical Initiative
+Innovation pathways and the Career Technical Initiative

-Throughout his time in the Massachusetts Senate, Cronin has been a staunch advocate for expanding funding for and access to workforce development programs.
+Throughout his time in the Massachusetts Senate, Cronin has been an advocate for expanding funding for and access to workforce development programs.
 He made increasing access to vocational high schools a pillar of his 2020 campaign, often tying the region’s long-term success to 21st-century industries like life sciences and advanced manufacturing.

 During his first year in the Senate, Cronin secured $600,000 in seed funding for Innovation Pathway Programs (IPP), which provides high school students with the coursework and training to enter regionally aligned, high-demand industries directly after graduation.
 By 2023, IPP received more than $5 million in annual state funding with programs in healthcare, advanced manufacturing, and life sciences expanded to dozens of high schools across the state.

-Gateway Cities
+Gateway cities

 Throughout his initial campaign and tenure in the Senate, Cronin has advocated for the restoration of Massachusetts’ Gateway Cities - midsize urban centers that anchor regional economies and have historically been viewed as a “gateway” to the American dream.

 At the beginning of the 2023 legislative session, Cronin was named Senate Chair of the Gateway Cities Legislative Caucus (GCLC), composed of State Senators and Representatives across the Commonwealth’s 26 Gateway Cities.
 He currently chairs the caucus alongside New Bedford Representative Tony Cabral.
 Under Cronin and Cabral, the GCLC successfully advocated to expand funding for the Housing Development Incentive Program (HDIP), which allows the state to provide tax credits to developers who build housing in economically depressed corners of the state.